 Speyside took its name from the river Spey and it is bordered by the rivers Findhorn to the west and Deveron to the east.
 Some people like to break the Speyside region down even further into 8 smaller regions, but as we prefer to focus on the dram than the geography, let’s just leave it at that!

 The list of world famous Scotch brands produced in Speyside is impressive and includes Aberlour, Balvenie, Benriach, Benromach, Glenfarclas, Glenrothes, Glenlivet, Glenfiddich, Macallan, Strathmill, Tormore and many others.
-The Malt Madness Whisky portal built this great interactive map of Scottish distilleries (with descriptions!) that you can use to explore them.
+We've built this great interactive map of Scottish distilleries (with descriptions!) that you can use to explore them.

 Whatever the analysis, one thing is for sure: you can’t call yourself a Scotch drinker until you’ve made the trip to Speyside.